 The Japanese promo market is where serious modern collectors are putting money.
 It's the only modern category with real supply discipline.

-151 reprints ended too.
+151 is entering its final print window.
+Regulation-G sets stop printing in spring 2026.
 Charizard ex 199/165 is at $344.62, up $84.58 in 30 days.
 Only one Near Mint listing remains at TCGPlayer's marketplace peak.
 When supply dries up and demand holds, the price goes wherever the next seller wants it to go.

 This is the mechanism that lets modern cards recover.
 But it only works for cards from sets that actually go out of print.
 As long as the printer is running, the correction continues.